 Safeguarding Policy

-Although Stewardship does not work directly with children and adults at risk, it is committed to proactively safeguarding and promoting the welfare of the ultimate communities being supported, staff and trustees and to taking reasonable steps to ensure the safety and protection of those who come into contact with Stewardship.
+Although Stewardship does not work directly with children and adults at risk, it is committed to proactively safeguarding and promoting the welfare of the ultimate communities being supported, staff, trustees and associates and to taking reasonable steps to ensure the safety and protection of those who come into contact with Stewardship.

-This policy relates to in particular Stewardship’s commitments to safeguarding and protecting the communities it is serving, staff and trustees.
+This policy relates to Stewardship’s commitments to safeguarding and protecting the communities it is serving, as well as Stewardship staff, trustees and associates.
 Where any suspected wrongdoing is in relation to staff, the procedure set out in the Whistleblowing Policy should be followed, as appropriate.

-As a consequence, there has been a significant increase in the efforts made by agencies to ensure that no harm comes to people and communities they are serving, from contact with their staff and associates or as a result of any of the organisation’s activities.
+Consequently, there has been a heightened increase in the efforts made by organisations to continually ensure that no harm comes to beneficiaries or target communities they are serving, from contact with their staff and associates or as a result of any of the organisation’s activities.

-It is clear that vulnerable persons can be harmed, or put at risk of harm, by organisations and institutions, and that abuse of vulnerable groups (including children) can happen in all types of organisations.
-Such harm may result from unintentional acts or deliberate actions
+Vulnerable persons can be harmed, or put at risk of harm, by organisations and institutions, and abuse of vulnerable groups (including children) can happen in all types of organisations.
+Such harm may result from unintentional acts or deliberate actions.

 Unintentional acts may lead to harm due to a lack of ‘due diligence’ or competence or through organisational negligence, such as inadequate care and supervision, lack of policies, procedures and guidance to inform programming and practice, or lack of staff compliance with legal requirements.
 Also, deliberate actions may be taken by people with intent to abuse vulnerable people.